Indiana attorney general not charged after groping allegations

 The four women who accused Hill of sexual misconduct intend to file a civil lawsuit, their lawyer, Hannah Kaufman Joseph, said on Tuesday.

-Reporting by Gabriella Borter in New York; Editing by Dan Grebler
+Reporting by Gabriella Borter in New York; Editing by Dan Grebler and Jonathan Oatis